OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Discussion

 \section{Discussion}

-In this work, the proposed \textit{OIPR} is characterized as an ``area-based'' TAD evaluation method.
-To investigate its correlations and distinctions from existing point-based and event-based methods, we introduce two specific custom configurations of \textit{OIPR}, which can be interpreted as point-based and event-based methods, respectively.
+In this work, the proposed \textit{OIPR} is characterized as an ``area-based'' TAD evaluator.
+To investigate its correlations and distinctions from existing point-based and event-based evaluators, we introduce two specific custom configurations of \textit{OIPR}, which can be interpreted as point-based and event-based evaluators, respectively.

-\textbf{Zero observation phase.} In this configuration, we assign a value 0 to the parameter $l_{obs}$ in Algorithm \ref{al_1}, indicating that there is no observation phase associated with the anomaly points.
+\textbf{Zero observation phase.} In this configuration, we set $l_{obs}=0$ in Algorithm \ref{al_1}, indicating that there is no observation phase associated with the anomaly points.
 As a result, the operator interest in each anomaly point does not extend to the subsequent time point.
 It is evident that, in such a scenario, the operator interest curve of the ground truth and that of the detection results can be calculated as:

-Hence, \textit{OIPR} degenerates into a point-based method, which is essentially equivalent to the classical \textit{PW} method.
+Hence, \textit{OIPR} degenerates into a point-based evaluator, which is essentially equivalent to the classical \textit{PW} evaluator.

-\textbf{Strict occurrence detection evaluator.} By setting both $l_{dis}$ and $b_{dur}$ to 0, while configuring $l_{obs}$ to 1 in Algorithm \ref{al_1}, \textit{OIPR} can be transformed into a distinctive event-based method: In this transformed method, a predicted anomaly event is classified as a TP event only when its initial point coincides with the initial point of a ground truth event.
-Conversely, any ground truth event whose initial point does not align with that of a predicted event is classified as an FN event, while any predicted event whose initial point does not correspond to that of a ground truth event is categorized as an FP event.
-Although this evaluation method may appear excessively stringent, it effectively demonstrates that \textit{OIPR} can be transformed into an event-based method through specific parameter configurations.
+\textbf{Strict occurrence detection evaluator.} By setting $l_{dis}=0$, $b_{dur}=0$, and $l_{obs}=1$ in Algorithm \ref{al_1}, \textit{OIPR} can be converted into a distinctive event-based evaluator: here, a predicted anomaly event is classified as a TP event only when its initial point coincides with the initial point of a ground truth event.
+Conversely, any ground truth event whose initial point does not align with that of a prediction event is classified as an FN event, while any prediction event whose initial point does not correspond to that of a ground truth event is categorized as an FP event.
+Although this evaluator may appear excessively stringent, it effectively demonstrates that \textit{OIPR} can be transformed into an event-based evaluator through specific parameter configurations.

-Through the specific configurations discussed above, it can be observed that \textit{OIPR} lies between the point-based and event-based methods.
+Through the specific configurations discussed above, it can be observed that \textit{OIPR} lies between the point-based and event-based evaluators.
 It employs the observation phase to mitigate the long anomaly effect and to merge potential fragmented events.
 Additionally, the use of area in calculating the evaluation metrics enables \textit{OIPR} to effectively bridge the gap between point-based and event-based perspectives, thereby enhancing its versatility and applicability.